 First day.
 22nd April – A seesaw of a day

 The heart, at least this Somerset one, sank therefore when Abell lost the toss.
-If Somerset are to build a challenge for a place in Division One in the second phase of this competition, they may need to win this match, for Hampshire and Gloucestershire have already opened up a significant gap at the top of the Group 2 table.
-By the end of the day, there was still not a cloud in the sky, in Leicestershire or in Somerset for that matter, as the sun shone bright the day long.
-The perceived advantage of winning the toss however had faded in the face of 13 wickets, the fall of which was aided by movement in the air and off the pitch.
+If Somerset are to build a challenge for a place in Division One of the second phase of this competition they may need to win this match, for Hampshire and Gloucestershire have already opened up a significant gap at the top of the Group 2 table.
+By the end of the day there was still not a cloud in the sky in Leicestershire, or in Somerset for that matter.
+The perceived advantage of batting first however, had faded in the face of 13 wickets, the fall of which was aided by movement in the air and off the seam.

-Leicestershire started brightly enough as Hasan Azad and Marcus Harris negotiated the opening overs from Overton and Davey, although both bowlers caused the batsmen more trouble with movement than the early score suggested.
+Leicestershire started brightly enough as Hassan Azad and Marcus Harris negotiated the opening overs from Overton and Davey, although both bowlers caused the batsmen more trouble with movement than the early score suggested.
 When Azad steered Overton safely over the slips for four and Harris drove Davey through the covers for four more it seemed a long day in the field beckoned for Somerset.
 When Harris edged Gregory short of slip at one end and Azad edged Overton short of and past a diving slip fielder for four at the other, I edged a little forward in my armchair.
-Only a little, because long decades of cricket watching teach the seasoned supporter that such narrow escapes for batsmen can be harbingers of wickets to come or mirages of hope which fade with the passing overs.
-Somerset supporters would have been glued to their screens hoping for the one, Leicestershire ones hoping for the other.
+Only a little, because long decades of cricket watching teach the seasoned supporter that such narrow escapes for batsmen can be both harbingers of wickets to come or mirages of hope which fade with the passing overs.
+Somerset supporters would have been glued to their screens hoping for the one, Leicestershire ones for the other.
 And so, the thoughts of rival supporters sit at opposite ends of an emotional seesaw.
-A seesaw which, as that second edge ran to the boundary, would have had the emotions of both sets of supporters suspended precariously in midair.

 That shift in fortunes began when the left-handed Harris, perhaps trying to break the tight lines of the Somerset attack, had attempted to drive Gregory through the covers.
-The ball was perhaps a little wide for the stroke, he overstretched and edged the ball back into his stumps.
-A sigh of relief passed my lips as it felt like the match was back in balance.
-Now Azad, Leicestershire’s second left-handed opener, pushed for Leicestershire as the pressure from the Somerset bowlers continued unabated.
-A square drive when Gregory overpitched in his next over raced to the boundary.
-In his next Gregory struck back at Leicestershire with an inswinger.
-It hit the pad of Dearden, another left-hander, and persuaded the umpire to raise his finger.
+The ball was perhaps a little wide for the stroke, he overstretched and edged the ball into his stumps.
+Now Azad, Leicestershire’s second left-handed opener, pushed back at Somerset.
+A square drive, when Gregory overpitched, raced to the boundary.
+In his next over Gregory struck back at Leicestershire with a nicely directed inswinger.
+It hit the pad of Harry Dearden, another left-hander, and the umpire raised his finger.
 Leicestershire were 56 for 2.
+I breathed an audible sigh of relief, for Leicestershire had been building an ominous base for the conditions.

-Azad continued to resist, and Leicestershire inched forward at just over two runs an over.
-It was seven more overs of continuing pressure from the bowlers before a ball reached the boundary when Azad cut Tom Abell, Somerset’s fifth bowler of the morning, square for four.
-Again, Somerset struck back.
+Azad, now joined by Leicestershire’s captain, Colin Ackermann, continued to resist as Leicestershire inched forward at just over two runs an over.
+Seven overs passed before a ball reached the boundary, Azad cutting Tom Abell, Somerset’s fifth bowler of the morning, square for four.
+It was quiet in front of my laptop, and it would have been quiet in a populated ground in pre-coronavirus times, applause for the boundary apart, for with the loss of the second wicket there was nothing between the sides.
+Then, Somerset struck again.
 A full ball from Marchant de Lange, in a testing and quick spell, defeated a slightly late stroke from Ackermann.
 The ball struck the pad in front of middle and leg stumps.
 68 for 3 with lunch fast approaching was beginning to look like Somerset’s morning.
-There was no doubt when Azad attempted to cut and edged a wide ball from a spectacularly delighted Abell into the gloves of Steven Davies.
-A score of 68 for four as the players left the field, with the four wickets being taken in 14 overs for 29 runs, made it Somerset’s morning, particularly so as Azad had looked capable of building a significant innings.
+There was no doubt when Azad attempted to cut and edged a wide ball from a spectacularly delighted Abell into the gloves of Davies.
+The score 68 for four as the players left the field, with the four wickets being taken in the last 14 overs of the morning for 29 runs, the wicket of Azad bringing particular relief as he had looked capable of building a significant innings.

 I received a text, “Time for Leach.”
-Abell soon came to the same conclusion.
-Leach’s first ball defeated Mike’s forward lunge and struck the pad directly in front of the stumps.
-It ended an innings of 26 scored in an hour and a half of determined defence alongside Hill.
-At 133 for 6 it felt, to the Somerset supporter at least, that Leicestershire had a toehold, if a flimsy one, in the game.
+And perhaps it was.
+Abell soon came to the same conclusion and Leach’s first ball defeated Mike’s forward lunge and struck the pad directly in front of the stumps.
+It ended an innings of 26 scored in an hour and a half of determined defence.
+At 133 for 6 it felt, given the way the bowlers had been able to dominate, that Leicestershire had a toehold, if a flimsy one, in the game.
 The toes began strengthening their grip as Hill, supported by Callum Parkinson and with the ball now softening, took the attack to Somerset.
 Twice in an over he drove Leach to the boundary, once through point and once through backward point.
-Then he brought up his fifty with a square drive for four off de Lange.
-With Parkinson rotating the strike, ones and twos added to the increasing momentum as their partnership reached four an over.
-Somerset, it seemed still had the edge, but the Leicestershire end of the seesaw must have been continuing to rise.
+Then he brought up his own fifty with a square drive for four off de Lange.
+With Parkinson rotating the strike, ones and twos added to the increasing momentum of the Leicestershire innings as their partnership reached four an over.
+If Somerset still had the edge, the Leicestershire end of the seesaw was steadily rising.

-Now, in a match that was showing signs of becoming one of ebbs and flows, Overton and Lammonby applied a brake on the scoring.
+But this was a day of ebb and flow.
+Overton and Lammonby now applied a brake on the scoring.
 Two runs, and those from an edge dropped by Hildreth as it fell low to his left at first slip, came in three overs.
 Then, when Hill tried to turn Overton behind square, the ball struck the leading edge and looped to Banton at midwicket.
-Leicestershire were 180 for 7 and Hill was out for 68 ground out in over two and a half hours of determined defence and judicious attack.
-When Chris Wright was bowled by an exceptional ball from Lammonby which was bowled across him and cut in markedly to straighten and hit the off stump, Leicestershire were 185 for 8 and Somerset’s hold on the day was tightening again.
-The Leicestershire mood must now have been falling and the Somerset one rising as the seesaw of emotion continued to move the mood of the two sets of supporters, as any cricket match does, in opposite directions.
+Leicestershire were 180 for 7, Hill 68 ground out in over two and a half hours of determined defence and judicious attack.
+When Chris Wright was bowled by an exceptional ball from Lammonby which was angled across him and cut in markedly to hit the off stump, Leicestershire were 185 for 8 and Somerset’s hold on the day was tightening again as the seesaw began to lift Somerset supporters again.

-What sort of score Leicestershire’s 233 was on this pitch will, as always, become clear as the match progresses.
-Somerset were left with 11 overs to bat, at the end of which we were no nearer knowing the strength of that score.
-Somerset went onto the attack from the first ball of their innings and plundered 53 runs in those 11 overs.
+The answer to the question of what sort of score Leicestershire’s 233 was on this pitch will, as always, become clear as the match unfolds.
+“That might not be too bad a score on this,” someone might easily have said had there been spectators in the ground to say it.
+Somerset were left with 11 overs to bat, at the end of which we were no nearer knowing the answer.
+Somerset went onto the attack from the first ball and plundered 53 runs before the close.
 It reduced the deficit to 180, but those 53 runs came at a stiff price as the Leicestershire bowlers removed three of Somerset’s top four batsmen and forced Somerset into deploying Leach as nightwatchman.

 Lammonby looked less sure of himself as he faced Wright’s second over and was out to the fifth ball.
-It was the perfect ball for the situation, pitching on middle and straightening off the pitch.
-It struck Lammonby on the pad as his bat made to turn the ball behind square and then stopped in mid stroke.
-The Somerset heart sank, for Lammonby had shown enormous promise with centuries in the Bob Willis Trophy but now looks woefully out of sorts.
-When Klein, bowling left arm over, swung a ball into Banton, Banton failed to adjust and was also out lbw.
+It was the perfect ball for the situation, coming in, pitching on middle and straightening off the pitch.
+It struck Lammonby on the pad as his bat made to turn it behind square and then stopped in mid stroke.
+The Somerset heart sank, for Lammonby had shown enormous promise with three centuries in the Bob Willis Trophy but now looks woefully out of sorts.
+When Klein, bowling left arm over, swung a ball into Banton, Banton failed to adjust and was also out leg before wicket.
 Somerset had fallen from 25 for 0 to 25 for 2 in the space of three balls.
-The seesaw was fast levelling up.
+The seesaw was fast levelling up, perhaps even edging the Leicestershire end above the horizontal.

 Close.
 Leicestershire 233 (L.J.
 Hill 68, C. Overton 3-39).
 Somerset 53 for 3.
 Somerset trail by 180 runs with seven first innings wickers standing.